DC801/BM-Badge/SD_Card/MAGE/README.md

 `scriptPaths` and `dialogPaths` contain arrays (square brackets).
 Each array will simply contain a list of all file paths you want the game encoder to see.

 `maps` and `dialogSkins` contain object literals (curly braces), which contain name-value pairs.
-For those object literals, the "name" will be what actions will want to use for their arguments, and the "value" is the file path for the appropriate JSON file.
+For those object literals, the "name" is the name of the map/dialogSkin for an action to use, and the "value" is the file path for the appropriate JSON file.

 A `dialogSkin` called `default` is mandatory.